Intern

 Alex received his bachelor's degree in Biotechnology from the Polytechnic University of Madrid and he completed his master's studies in the field of Immunology at the Complutense University of Madrid in 2022.
 In March 2023, he started his PhD in the Kretzschmar group.

-Alex's PhD project is focused on deciphering oral mucosal tissue homeostasis and regeneration.
+Alex's PhD project focuses on deciphering the homeostasis of oral mucosal tissue, cancer, and regeneration.

 Alex's project is funded by the European Union/ERC.